zeroDivZero/notes-swift/notes/Combine/API/Publishers/Subject/PassthroughSubject.md

 Concrete implementation of `Subject`.

-Unlike `CurrentValueSubject`, `PassthroughSubject` doesn't have initial value or buffer of most recently-published element. `PassthroughSubject` drops values if there are no subscribers, or its current demand is zero.
+Unlike `CurrentValueSubject`, `PassthroughSubject` doesn't have initial value or buffer of most recently published element. `PassthroughSubject` drops values if there are no subscribers, or its current demand is zero.

 ```swift
 let aPublisher = PassthroughSubject<Int, SomeError>()